-St. Pierre is considered one of Seychelles best snorkelling locations.
-Although, I have to be honest with you, if snorkelling is one of the main reasons to visit Seychelles, you will be disappointed as the coral is mostly dead.
-On the positive side, you will see a wide variety of colourful fish and sea turtles, and not too many sharks hopefully.
+St. Pierre is considered one of Seychelles’ best snorkeling locations.
+Although – I have to be honest with you – if snorkeling is one of the main reasons to visit Seychelles, you will probably be disappointed as the coral is mostly dead.
+On the positive side, you will see a wide variety of colorful fish and sea turtles, and not too many sharks hopefully.

-8. Cousin or Cousine
+8. Cousin Island

 Cousin Island Special Reserve is home to some of Seychelles’ rarest endemic birds.
 It’s a real birdwatcher’s paradise!
 Cousin Island (aka Cousine Island) is also a nesting site for hawksbill turtles.